TRU Group Graphite-Graphene & Carbon

 • Specialty Graphite Composites • Graphite Felt • Pyrolytic Graphite

 TRU Group Graphite-Graphene Team is the most experienced based qualified available.
 It includes more than a dozen distinguished graphite-graphene experts who have each worked many years in executive management or as senior engineers / R&D scientists for high tech graphite companies: Graphit Kropfmühl AG Germany, GrafTech USA, Nacional de Grafite Brazil, POCO USA, Superior Graphite USA, TIMCAL, IMERYS GROUP and producers in China.
 Our team has hands-on experience in the design & engineering of graphite-graphene processes, plants and products - working extensively with many types of natural and synthetic graphite, natural flake graphite, vein, amorphous, ionic clays etc - with detailed knowledge of many different production methods.
 For example, our team has extensive knowledge of graphite anode & coating for lithium ion batteries.
+TRU Group believes we have the strongest experienced-based capability in the coating of spherical graphite and indeed this Team in 2020 is engineering a state-of-the-art coating facility for a major US carbon company.
 TRU Group approach is unique combining its high-tech north American-European graphite expertise with our graphite experts in Brazil & China to provide one of the strongest graphite teams available.
 We also have a access to a full (non-conventional) capability (in the USA & internationally) for graphite-graphene laboratory testing and piloting operations - from the routine to the most specialized globally.
-The TRU Group Graphite-Graphene Team has world-class capability for Feasibility Studies, Investor Due Diligence, Engineering & Technical Analysis in all aspects of graphite-graphene.
+The TRU Group Graphite-Graphene Team tracks the graphie industry including latest 2020 prices. as world-class capability for Feasibility Studies, Investor Due Diligence, Engineering & Technical Analysis in all aspects of graphite-graphene.